Victor2266/PetitPC/README.md

 # PetitPC
 An operating system for Raspberry Pi, optimized for touchscreen and the elderly.

+Designed to be paired with the Raspberry Pi 400 and an affordable touchscreen Point of Sale monitor sourced from Alibaba.
+The OS was optimized so that it could be operated completely from the touchscreen like an IPad.
+This was because it was targeted toward elderly users.
+It would come with remote access software so that technicians would be able to help elderly users in case they needed it.
+It also came loaded with helpful widgets, and a productivity suite with typical office and email features.

 It's based on Raspbian 10 (Buster) Lite, with KDE Plasma installed ontop of it.